Ivy-Apps/ivy-wallet/docs/Architecture.md

 ```

 > If crafting a screen, you must also inscribe its essence in `Screens.kt` (:ivy-navigation) and weave its spirit in `IvyNavGraph.kt` (:app).

-### Modularization gotchas

-- Screens (`:screen-something`) **cannot** depend on other screens.
-They can only depend on `:ivy-*` shared code modules.
-- If you need to re-use code between screens, you need to move it to a shared code module like `:ivy-domain` or `ivy-common-ui`.
-- The `:ivy-navigation` does **not** contain screen's implementation but only the screen's definition.
-A screen definition is a `data class` / `data object` class that models the screen's startup params.
-This way different screens can start other screen without knowing about their implementation.
-- Only `:app` knows about the implementation of all screens.
-It maps each `Screen` definition from `:ivy-navigation` to the actual implementation in `IvyNavGraph.kt` (in `:app`).

-> Only `implementation("...")` dependencies are allowed.
-Usage of `api("...")` is banned for the sake of simplicity and performance.
-Motivation: No `api` usage 🚫 => no tricky Gradle problems to solve.

-### Shared code modules

-These are the modules that you can use as a dependency in your screen/feature module:

-- `:ivy-base`: code that needs to be shared everywhere.
-- `:ivy-resources`: contains all Ivy Wallet's resources - **strings** and **drawables**.
-- `:ivy-design`: Ivy's design system (colors, typography and shapes) and provides a stylized Material3 (M3) theme.
-- `:ivy-data`: [Data layer](https://developer.android.com/topic/architecture/data-layer).
-Encapsulates CRUD operations.
-Holds `DataSources` (Room DB, Datastore, Networking) and `Repositories` (validation and mapping logic).
-- `:ivy-domain`: [Domain layer](https://developer.android.com/topic/architecture/domain-layer).
-Contains Ivy Wallet's business logic.
-- `:ivy-navigation`: provides the definition _(screen's startup params w/o implementation)_ of all Screen destinations in Ivy Wallet and implements a simple back-stack based custom `Navigation`.
-- `:ivy-common-ui`: Builds re-usable high-level UI components (for example `AccountModal` that also encapsulates the account CRUD logic) that enforce consistent Ivy UI/UX patterns for common operations (e.g. CRUD for accounts, categories, etc).

-> ⚠️ WARNING ⚠️: The above shared modules are under construction.
-We're also actively trying to get rid of legacy code that we partly encapsulated in the `:temp-legacy-code` and `:temp-old-design` modules.

-## Building Compose UI

-For majority of screens we don't have a Figma design.
-That's why you gotta get resourceful.

-In a nutshell, we bet on [Material3 (Material You) Design](https://m3.material.io/) and follow the UI/UX best practices defined by Google.

-Here are a few principles to help you make a better Compose UI:

-- **Material3 components:** Use Material3 (M3) components with as little customzation as possible. _The M3 designers and creators are knowedgable people and they likely did better job than us._
-- **Ivy UI components:** We also got some re-usable UI components of our own that live in `:ivy-design` and `:ivy-common-ui`.
-Add those modules as a dependency and take advantage of them.
-- **Deprecation ban:** Do **not** use deprecated components.

-In terms of code quality, just follow and address the feedback provided from our CI checks powered by [Detekt](https://detekt.dev/) and [Slack's compose-lints](https://slackhq.github.io/compose-lints/).

-> 💡 The less you customize your UI components, the shorter the code.
-Also, this makes it easier for us to apply global styling and make the UI more consistent and more customizable to user's prefered theme, colors, fonts and shapes.

 ## Paradigm: pragmatic